 HOFFMAN: Think about that list of changes Netflix has weathered.
 The same people who shipped DVDs are now producing original content, snapping up movies at film festivals, and streaming entertainment worldwide.

-HOFFMAN: So Reed, it’s always great talking to you.
+HOFFMAN: Oh, right.
+So Reed, it’s always great talking to you.
 I always learn something new.

 HASTINGS: You too Reid, a great pleasure.